Killing of Djamel Ben Ismail: Sentences

 The high-security trial over the killing involved more than 100 suspects, many of whom were found guilty of a role in the murder.
 The criminal court of Dar El Beida sentenced 49 people to death for the homicide and mutilation of Ben Ismail.
 28 others involved in the murder faced sentences ranging from two to ten years in prison, along with fines ranging from 100,000 to 200,000 Algerian dinar.
 Five people were convicted in absentia both for involvement in the killing and for belonging to the Movement for the Self-Determination of Kabylia (MAK) which is classified as a terrorist organization by Algeria, among them was the leader of the organization Ferhat Mehenni.
 On 26 August 2021, Algeria sentenced Ferhat Mehenni to life imprisonment and issued an international arrest warrant for him.
+In October 2023, on appeal, 38 of the death sentences were upheld, commuted to life imprisonment, 27 people were acquitted, while others received sentences from three to twenty years in prison.